Project title: The Changing Landscape of Workplace Rights for Workers with Caring Responsibilities

 To be considered for this funding, you must first apply to SENSS for this collaborative studentship.
 Please read the SENSS Collaborative Studentship Application Guidance Notes before completing the online application form.
 The Guidance Notes are available here.

-If your application is accepted by SENSS, you will need to make a separate application for a place to study at The University of Essex as your host University.
-You will be provided with a link with information on how to make your application to The University of Essex once the SENSS proposal has been accepted.
+If your application is accepted by SENSS, you will need to make a separate application for a place to study at the University of Essex as your host University.
+You will be provided with a link with information on how to make your application to the University of Essex once the SENSS proposal has been accepted.

 Deadline:

-The deadline for submitting your application for SENSS funding on HEIApply is 12:00 GMT on Monday 24 February 2025.
+The deadline for submitting your application for SENSS funding on HEIApply is 12:00 GMT on Monday 16 February 2026.
 No extensions to this deadline will be permitted.

 For further enquiries: